DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 7 - Security Operations.md

   * docker/podman

 * **Third-party provided security services**
-  * outsourced services (MSSP), auditing, pen testing, etc
+  * outsourced services (MSSP), auditing, pen testing, etc.
   * may be required by laws and regulations
   * may also be SaaS based UTM, firewalls, etc